Skip to Content

 Car dealerships can have significant sales tax obligations because of the high purchase price of vehicles in addition to complex sales and use tax rules for other parts of the business.
 Our sales tax professionals always welcome the opportunity to assist car dealers with their sales tax matters, including consultation on future reporting or audit defense representation for prior years.
 Remember, the CDTFA can access sale records from the DMV to check your reported sales tax figures.
 Noticeable discrepancies with DMV data and large exempt sales ratios both present risk of future CDTFA involvement in this highly audited industry.

-Call Sales Tax Helper today to schedule a free consultation about California sales tax for motor vehicle dealers.
+Call Sales Tax Helper today to schedule a consultation about California sales tax for motor vehicle dealers.